CKAY-9/CxWar/README.md

 - `/whisper [target] [message]`: Secretly chat with other players
 - `/tpr [target]`: Send a teleport request to a player
 - `/tpa [target]`: Accept a teleport request from a player

-### Websocket Server
-CxWar is also a websocket server to allow for a Discord bot and website interaction.